MetaMorphic-Digital/draw-steel/README.md

 The [Wiki](https://github.com/MetaMorphic-Digital/draw-steel/wiki) is under active construction but is the best place to find out information about the system's features.

+## System Discussion

+Check out the [MCDM Discord](https://mcdm.gg/discord) - under the ds_homebrew channel there is a post for discussion of the system!

 ## Community Contribution

 If you wish to contribute to development, please review [CONTRIBUTING.md](./CONTRIBUTING.md).